-In November 1976, NBC aired the first lavish network anniversary special, celebrating its fiftieth anniversary.
-Before long, ABC aired its own anniversary special in 1978, this one celebrating just a quarter century.
-But it was CBS that took the concept to a new level with a massive, week-long celebration of its fiftieth anniversary.
-Hosted by Walter Cronkite and Mary Tyler Moore, “CBS: On The Air – A Celebration of 50 Years” ran for an astounding nine-and-a-half-hours over the course of one week, beginning Sunday, March 26th, 1978 and ending Saturday, April 1st, 1978.
-Never before or since has a television network gone to such lengths to commemorate and reflect on its history.
+Hosted by Walter Cronkite and Mary Tyler Moore, “CBS: On The Air – A Celebration of 50 Years” ran for an astounding nine-and-a-half-hours over the course of one week in 1978.
+Never before or since has a TV network gone to such lengths to commemorate and reflect on its history.

-On Sunday, November 21st, 1976, as part of its The Big Event series, NBC aired “The First Fifty Years,” a four-and-a-half-hour special celebrating the fiftieth anniversary of the National Broadcasting Company, formed in 1926 by Radio Corporation of America and officially launched on November 15th, 1926.
-The special was produced by Greg Garrison with Orson Wells providing the narration.
-Hosts for specific segments included Milton Berle, Johnny Carson, Angie Dickinson, Gene Kelly, Gregory Peck, Jack Albertson and others [1, 2, 3].
+On Sunday, November 21st, 1976, NBC aired “The First Fifty Years” as an installment of The Big Event.
+The four-and-a-half-hour special celebrated the 50th anniversary of the National Broadcasting Company.
+(Formed in 1926 by Radio Corporation of America, NBC officially launched on November 15th, 1926.)
+Hosts included Milton Berle, Johnny Carson, Angie Dickinson, Gene Kelly, Gregory Peck, Jack Albertson and others.
+Orson Wells served as narrator [1, 2, 3].

-The special aired from 7-11:30PM and covered a wide variety of topics relating to NBC, from the birth of its radio networks to coverage of the Hindenburg; from daytime soap operas to the network’s numerous medical shows.
-The special ranked third in the weekly ratings, behind only Happy Days and Laverne and Shirley (both on ABC) and helped NBC pull ahead of that network to narrowly win the week .
-More importantly, the success of “The First Fifty Years” proved to the other networks that anniversary celebrations could draw the attention of viewers.
+The special covered a variety of topics, from the birth of NBC Radio to daytime soaps to prime time medical shows.
+It ranked third for week in the Nielsen ratings, helping NBC pull ahead of that network to narrowly win the week .
+More importantly, the success of “The First Fifty Years” proved to the other networks that anniversary celebrations could draw an audience.

 But where was CBS television?

-Cohen’s wife, Hildy Parks, served as head writer for the specials and also helped develop its creative concept.
-He explained that she would help viewers understand why certain television genres or programs were popular or critically acclaimed (for example, why Westerns so popular in the 1950s) by placing them in their proper historical context.
-As for his actual role as executive producer, Cohen called himself “essentially a critic” and a “highly overly paid one at that” .
+Cohen’s wife, Hildy Parks, served as head writer for the specials and also helped develop the overall creative concept.
+According to Cohen, the objective was to help viewers understand why certain TV genres and programs were popular or critically acclaimed by placing them in their proper historical context.
+One example: why Westerns were so popular in the 1950s.
+Cohen referred to himself as “essentially a critic” and a “highly overly paid one at that” .

 TV Guide Close Up – March 20th, 1978